systats/shinyideas/README.md

 # shinyideas

 This is a collection of learning materials and code snippets to get your shiny app to the next levels.
-I will dive into
+We will dive into

   - [Semantic UI](https://semantic-ui.com) For simpple and beatiful UI
       - [shiny.semantic](https://github.com/Appsilon/shiny.semantic)